totvslabs/datachallenge/README.md

 <b>TOTVS Labs - Data Science Challenge</b>

 The purpose of this challenge is to let you demonstrate the way you think and work.
-You shouldn’t spend more than 8 hours to complete the exercise.

 The [dataset](https://github.com/totvslabs/datachallenge/raw/master/challenge.zip) we are providing contains the orders made by customers in one of our applications.
 Here’s the description of each column:

 * customer_code: unique id of a customer;
 * branch_id: the branch id where this order was made;